The translation of this document is outdated.

 government property;

-5) provide proposals and opinions regarding alienation of
+5) provide proposals and opinions on alienation of local

 6) [13 November 1997];